MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 We are now on the second step of creating a commit.
 We have added our files to the staging area.
-In our case, we only have one file in the staging area, but we could add more if we needed.
+In our case, we only have one file in the staging area, but we could add more if needed.

 To create the checkpoint, or commit, we will now use the `git commit` command.
-We add a `-m` after the command for "message."
+We add a `-m` after the command for "message".
 Whenever you create a commit, you should write a message about what the commit does.

 ````{tab-set-code}